aakers24/THM/Paths/SOC1/SOC1.md

     * Ensure all possible connections to the internet are severed.
 If an internet connection is absolutely necessary it must be closely monitored.

     * Always ensure a clean state after analysis.
-This could be reverted a VM to a clean state or if for some reason you had to run on a host system, then wiping and reinstalling everything.
+This could be reverting a VM to a clean state or if for some reason you had to run on a host system, then wiping and reinstalling everything.

 * There are 2 main categories of malware analysis techniques -